playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 <!-- tabs:end -->

 Here, `title` is a variable that is being updated, which triggers a re-render.
-Because the framework knows how to trigger a re-render based of a reactive change, it also has the ability to trigger a side effect whenever a value is changed.
+Because the framework knows how to trigger a re-render based on a reactive change, it also has the ability to trigger a side effect whenever a value is changed.

 Let's see how we do this in React, Angular, and Vue: